BenevolenceMessiah/MoonBall_Archiver/README.md

 - `--gui`: Launch the graphical user interface.
 - `--search`: Perform a semantic search query to find files based on context.
 - `--encryption`: Enable strong password-protected encryption for your archive.
+- `--2fa`: Enable Two-Factor Authentication for added security when extracting.
 - `--help`: Display a list of available command-line flags and their usage.

 ## Installation